The team at Lushington Chiropractic in Eastbourne share their tips on how to reduce and manage stress.

 Tips on managing stress

-- Recognise Stress – Acknowledging that the fact that you are feeling under the weather may be a reaction to too much pressure.
+- Recognise Stress – Acknowledging the fact that the reason that you are feeling under the weather may be a reaction to too much pressure.
 Know yourself and your limits.

 - Set Priorities – Examine what in your life is causing stress.
-What can be changed to help you introduce a better balance between work, social life and home life.
-Set priorities each day (no more than 3) and make a separate list for long term things to be addressed.
+What can be changed to help you introduce a better balance between work, social life and home life?
+Set priorities each day (no more than 3, to avoid feeling overwhelmed) and make a separate list for long term things to be addressed.

 - Learn to say “No” – This is not a sign of weakness.
 It is easy to say ‘yes’ and difficult to say ‘no’ but in the long run, doing less will benefit everyone in your life.